15 unmissable things to do in Cheltenham

 Sitting in the middle of a valley, Cheltenham is surrounded by beautiful open spaces to spend many a leisurely day roaming.
 Visit the Devil’s Chimney atop Leckhampton Hill, take the dog out and explore the rich wildlife of Crickley Hill or enjoy a sunset overlooking the Cheltenham Racecourse at the top of Cleeve Hill.

-Cheltenham, and in particular Cheltenham’s eclectric art quarter of Montpellier, boasts several public art galleries and private collector galleries where you can enjoy a pleasurable mooch for the afternoon.
+Cheltenham, and in particular Cheltenham’s eclectric art quarter of Montpellier, boasts several public art galleries and private collector galleries where you can enjoy a pleasurable few hours.

 If you prefer the raucous and rough-edged quality of street art to that found in a gallery then Cheltenham has got you covered here too.